Anker Soundcore P41i

 Main Differences

-• Ingress Protection (IP) rating is IPX5 on Anker Soundcore P41i and IP55 on Realme Buds Air 7 Pro.
+• The Ingress Protection rating is IPX5 on the Anker Soundcore P41i and IP55 on the Realme Buds Air 7 Pro.

-• Spatial audio support is not available on Anker Soundcore P41i but is available on Realme Buds Air 7 Pro.
+• The highest frequency is 20000 Hz on the Anker Soundcore P41i and 40000 Hz on the Realme Buds Air 7 Pro.

-• Battery life is 12 hours on Anker Soundcore P41i and 8 hours on Realme Buds Air 7 Pro.
+• Battery life is 12 hours on the Anker Soundcore P41i and 8 hours on the Realme Buds Air 7 Pro.

-• Battery life of the charging case is 180 hours on Anker Soundcore P41i and 40 hours on Realme Buds Air 7 Pro.
+• Battery life of the charging case is 180 hours on the Anker Soundcore P41i and 40 hours on the Realme Buds Air 7 Pro.

-• Battery life with ANC is 10 hours on Anker Soundcore P41i and 6 hours on Realme Buds Air 7 Pro.
+• Battery life with ANC enabled is 10 hours on the Anker Soundcore P41i and 6 hours on the Realme Buds Air 7 Pro.

-• Charging time is 2 hours for Anker Soundcore P41i and 1.5 hours for Realme Buds Air 7 Pro.
+• Charge time is 2 hours on the Anker Soundcore P41i and 1.5 hours on the Realme Buds Air 7 Pro.

-• Battery power of the charging case is 3000mAh on Anker Soundcore P41i and 530mAh on Realme Buds Air 7 Pro.
+• The charging case battery power is 3000 mAh on the Anker Soundcore P41i and 530 mAh on the Realme Buds Air 7 Pro.

-• Bluetooth version is 5.3 on Anker Soundcore P41i and 5.4 on Realme Buds Air 7 Pro.
+• The Bluetooth version is 5.3 on the Anker Soundcore P41i and 5.4 on the Realme Buds Air 7 Pro.

-• Realme Buds Air 7 Pro has a built-in translator, but Anker Soundcore P41i does not.
+• LDHC support is present on the Realme Buds Air 7 Pro but not available on the Anker Soundcore P41i.

 Specs Comparison